EXCLUSIVE-Qatar in talks with Egypt's wealth fund over hotels investment - sources

 Egypt, the Arab world's most populous nation, is grappling with an economic crisis and its currency has plunged by roughly half in value since Russia's invasion of Ukraine last year, which prompted foreign investors to pull more than $20 billion out of Egyptian treasury markets.

+Qatar last year pledged to invest $5 billion in Egypt's economy and has said previously that, like other Gulf states, it would support regional economies like Egypt's through commercial investments rather by providing direct financial aid.

-(Reporting by Hadeel El Sayegh in Dubai, Andrew Mills in Doha, and Patrick Werr in Cairo, Editing by Louise Heavens and Mark Potter)
+(Reporting by Hadeel El Sayegh in Dubai, Andrew Mills in Doha, and Patrick Werr in Cairo, Editing by Louise Heavens, Mark Potter, Kirsten Donovan)

 ((Jana.Choukeir@thomsonreuters.com;))